-As with spring and summer, in the time of COVID, most events and seasonal activities have a more independent vibe or have gone virtual.
+As with spring and summer, in the time of COVID, many events and seasonal activities still have a more independent vibe or have gone virtual.
 There are still a lot of fun local fall activities.
 We’ll be doing more independent outings and home activities over local events this year!
 Check your local tourism website for seasonal ideas.
 Or search for “fall events” + your city.
 Here are some of activities we can hopefully still enjoy in some aspect!

 - Corn Maze on Sauvie Island – opens September!

 - Watch the Swifts fly at Chapman Elementary chimney – September all month